Want to build a Lazy Susan DIY with marbles to create the spin?

 Above are double ended screws.
 The screws on the left are wood on one end and the other goes into a fitting.
-A fitting is shown in the bottom of the photo.
-On the right are wood to wood screws.
+A fitting is shown at the bottom of the photo.
+On the right is wood to wood screws.
 Those are the ones I used for this project.

 An old candle or screw beeswax will help insert the screw.
 So will a pair of vise grips.
 This screw went into the 3 8-inch circles and the top plywood circle.
 Later I will screw the other end into the spindle.